 6.1 Financial Allocation.

-- 6.1.1 The net revenue funding for the Trading Standards Service for 2016/2017 is £1.45 million. - 6.1.2 Food and animal feed standards enforcement is an integral part of the Service and therefore it is not possible to accurately detail financial expenditure specifically to it. - 6.1.3 Operational staff are supported with appropriate equipment, particularly for sampling and to protect their health and safety. - 6.1.4 The Service uses the "Civica APP" software for planning and recording its food and animal feed standards activities.
-"FSSnet" software is used for the recording of food and animal feed samples. - 6.2 Staff Allocation.
-The allocation for food standards enforcement is equivalent to 3 fte officers, with appropriate qualifications and experience, and the requirements of the Code are met in terms of matching the competence of officers with the relevant enforcement tasks.
-This figure does not take account of support officers or managers. - 6.2.1 With regard to animal feed enforcement, the service has a 3 fte statutorily qualified or competent officers that meet the requirements of the recognised scheme for continuous professional development (CPD).
-1 further fte officer will complete appropriate CPD training during 2016/17.
-This does not take account of support officers or managers. - 6.3 Staff Development Plan.
+Resources allocated to the Service are detailed on page 3 of the Trading Standards Service's "Role and Purpose" business plan 2015/16.
+Food and animal feed standards enforcement is an integral part of the Service and therefore it is not possible to accurately detail financial expenditure for it.

+Operational staff are supported with appropriate equipment, particularly for sampling and to protect their health and safety.

+The Service uses the "Civica APP" software for planning and recording its food and animal feed standards activities.
+"FSSnet" software is used for the recording of food and animal feed samples.

+6.2 Staff Allocation.
+There are 2.75 fte officers with appropriate qualifications and experience, in accordance with the requirements of the Code, who will be involved to a varying degree with food standards enforcement.
+This figure does not take account of support officers or managers.
+These resources may need to be supplemented by suitably qualified, recognised and experienced officers as per 5.2.5 above.

+For animal feed enforcement the Service has 1 officer who is professionally qualified and complies with the requirements of the scheme for continuous professional development (CPD).
+One officer will undertake the professional qualification.
+1.0 fte officer will maintain competence for inspections at primary producer level and one officer will become competent to do so during 2017/18.
+It is estimated that these resources will be sufficient.

+6.3 Staff Development Plan.
 The Service has in place a learning and development plan.
 "Refresher" training will be delivered for staff returning to food or animal feed standards enforcement work and programmed "update" training will be undertaken by existing food or animal feed officers.
 The time allowed for officers to undertake this training will meet the minimum levels set down in the Codes.
-The training will be delivered either "in-house" or externally through recognised professional bodies or training centres.
-The Service subscribes to the Chartered Trading Standards Institute's "e- learning College", an on-line educational facility available to all members of staff.
+The training will be delivered either "inhouse" or externally through recognised professional bodies or training centres.
+The Service subscribes to the Trading Standards Institute's "e- learning College", an online educational facility available to all members of staff.

-- 6.3.1 Staff will not be issued with a warrant to undertake food or animal feed enforcement work until they have undertaken the necessary CPD hours required.
-The Service has a documented internal procedure for the designation of officer warrants. - 6.4 Quality Assessment.
+Staff will not be issued with a warrant to undertake food or animal feed enforcement work until they have undertaken the necessary CPD hours required.
+The Service has a documented internal procedure for the designation of officer warrants.

+6.4 Quality Assessment.
 There are auditing arrangements using appropriately qualified internal auditors for procedures concerned with "alerts" about food incidents.
-The Team Leader of the Food and Metrology Team is responsible for monitoring food enforcement, with the assistance of a Trading Standards Officer.
-The Team Leader is a qualified internal auditor. - 6.4.1 Animal feed sampling and inspection visits are documented on "reference process charts" for staff to refer to.
+The Team Leader of the Food Chain and Metrology Team is responsible for monitoring food enforcement, with the assistance of a Trading Standards Officer.
+The Team Leader is a qualified internal auditor.

+Animal feed sampling and inspection visits are documented on "reference process charts" for staff to refer to.
 These are not audited annually but are monitored and updated.